Charity number: 1170487

 In 2016 it was registered as Penrith & District Beekeepers Association , a charitable incorporated organisation (CIO).
 It will continue to be generally known as ‘Penrith Beekeepers Association’ (PBKA).

-Although it welcomes beekeepers from all areas of Cumbria, its members mainly come from Penrith and the communities in and around the Eden Valley.
+Although we welcome beekeepers from all areas of Cumbria, our members mainly come from Penrith and the communities in and around the Eden Valley.

 - preserve the honey bee by promoting the craft of beekeeping.

 - educate the public of the benefit of bees in the environment.